 Difficulty in moving or controlling the leg.

-Lower back pain that is exacerbated when you cough or sneeze.
+Lower back pain that is exacerbated when you cough or sneeze, or when driving in the car.

 What Causes Sciatica?